UACS210Spring2018/PA-and-Section-Writeups/PA8-GardenGUIout-Writeup/README.md

     The tutorial is also posted on the CS 210 resources webpage (https://piazza.com/arizona/spring2018/csc210/resources).

- 2. Accept the github assignment for PA8, [FIXME link].
+ 2. Accept the github assignment for PA8, (https://classroom.github.com/a/JKfUfTBS).
     Import your PA8 github repository into Eclipse as usual.

  3. Run the given starter code and see what it does.